By : Colin Gordon

-That includes self-service ATMs, which are just as important as rapidly evolving channels like mobile and digital in our modern, omni-channel industry.
-Customer expectations for a high standard of service and new experiences will be just as high in the ATM channel as they are for online or mobile banking.
+That includes self-service ATMs, which are just as important as rapidly evolving channels like mobile and digital in our modern,

 What's more, banks that invest in next-generation technologies for their self-service estate could gain a number of operational benefits, such as improved performance and quicker fault identification.

 Media Handling 2.0 is a range of dispense, deposit and recycling modules from NCR that form a key part of the new SelfServ 80 range of ATMs.
 One of the biggest advantages of these components is that they are configurable, offering an upgrade path that will give you the flexibility to tailor your ATMs to changing customer demands.

 The various functions of the Media Handling 2.0 portfolio open up a range of benefits for customers and FIs alike.
 By deploying an enhanced ATM deposit experience, for example, you can boost convenience for the customer and reduce cash collection costs for the business.
 Image processing technology can also reduce the risk of human error in the cash or check deposit process.

 Media Handling 2.0 also offers an enhanced dispense function, with the S2 module providing the capacity to hold up to 2,500 notes per cassette - 17 percent more than the S1 dispenser.
 The range further strengthens the SelfServ 80 series with increased bunch sizes, lower-cost servicing and security additions.

 The final key feature of Media Handling 2.0 is cash recycling, which is an attractive option for many banks owing to its ability to identify counterfeit currency and reduce cash-in-transit costs.